 Stigma is dangerous.
-It stopped me from seeking help for longer than it should have done for fear of seeming ‘attention seeking’.
-Stigma makes you feel like less of a human being just because you are feeling depressed, or overwhelmed, or practicing self-destruction as a coping mechanism.
+It stopped me from seeking help for longer than I should have done for fear of seeming ‘attention seeking’.
+Stigma makes you feel like less of a human being just because you are feeling depressed, overwhelmed, or practising self-destruction as a coping mechanism.
 It causes you to take all of those feelings and store them securely in the ‘self-blame’ drawer of your mind’s filing cabinet to be used as a reminder whenever you’re at your worst.

 How can we overcome these feelings of self-blame?

 If you take nothing else away from this post please remember this one phrase; You are human.

 Humans, by nature, are not perfect and we all make mistakes.
 Mental illness can make our mistakes and supposed ‘failures’ seem like mountains.
 When we think about it, they may only be bumps in the road.
 They make us internalise all of the bad feelings and ultimately add fuel to the fire.

 We need to learn to forgive ourselves!
 We need to be compassionate and understanding as we would be with a child, and although we need to take some responsibility never mistake this for blame.
 Once we have mastered the art of taking responsibility and self-forgiveness, we need to apologise and ask for forgiveness from others.
 Don’t dwell on it.
 Once you’ve completed the above steps move on.
 Lock the door and throw away the key.

 Talk about it.